ringcentral/ringcentral-embeddable/docs/interact-with-calling-settings.md

 There are 4 options for `defaultCallWith`:

 - browser
+- jupiter
 - softphone
 - myphone
 - customphone

-They are short names of `Browser`, `RingCentral for Desktop`, `My RingCentral Phone` and `Custom Phone`.
+They are short names of `Browser`, `RingCentral App`, `RingCentral Phone`, `My RingCentral Phone` and `Custom Phone`.

 ## Enable call from number setting

 In widget, user can also select `From` number when make a browser call.
-For developers who also want to set `From` number programatically, we need to enable from number settings:
+For developers who also want to set `From` number programmatically, we need to enable from number settings:

 ```js
 <script>